 Should I Take Batting Practice Every Day?

-In sports, repetition makes perfect and baseball is not the exception.
+In sports, repetition makes perfect and baseball is no exception.
 Just like infielders get better with more ground balls they field, hitters can only improve with more swings.

 On the other hand, Major League players will take batting practice every day.
 This also includes the off-season.
 For Major League players, baseball is their job so they must be practicing every day in order to stay competitive.